 Matthies: You donít even remember applying for the job?

 Stevens: Well, I guess I remember a conversation with Beranek and he said that he was considering going full time with Bolt, Beranek, and Newman and dropping the faculty appointment.
 I expressed an interest in the teaching and he said, ďWhy donít we get you on the faculty?Ē

 Stevens: So I dropped the half-time thing.
 I actually donít remember what the process was.

 Matthies: It sounds a little different from the bureaucracy that goes on today.

 Matthies: What were your initial projects when you began as an assistant professor?

 Stevens: It may sound strange but like what I am doing now.
 It was the early days of speech synthesis.
 Partly as a result of Fantís work, one project was an electrical analog with a vocal track.
-Studying some elements of speech production and doing some speech synthesis with Forman [?] synthesizer.
+Studying some elements of speech production and doing some speech synthesis with formant synthesizer.
 Maybe some speech intelligibility work.
 I have forgotten a lot of it.

-I went on the faculty in 1955 and at that time as a young guy, I was happy to take a sabbatical after seven years.
+Stevens: I went on the faculty in 1955 and at that time as a young guy, I was happy to take a sabbatical after seven years.
 So in 1962, went to Sweden to work with Fant.
-One of the things that I did while I was there was make this X-ray picture along with Spinnermann [?].
+One of the things that I did while I was there was make this X-ray picture along with Spinnermann.
 The two of us worked on getting some X-ray pictures.
 Spinnermann published papers on co-articulation from the work that he did.